marcinkaszynski/channels-demo/README.md

 --------

 - Handle multi-server setups
-- Handle lost tasks
+- Handle lost tasks by re-sending a task from the frontend

-  Introduce a way to "drop" a task.
+- Authenticate backend (worker) connections
-  Handle dropped tasks by re-sending a task from the frontend.
+- Tests
 - IDs

   Let the user specify additional ID as part of URL.
 Instead of one task per entire session, the user can run one task per each combination of (session, ID).

-- WebSocket polyfill (SockJS?)
+- WebSocket polyfill